grzesiek-galezowski/tdd-ebook/README.md

 ### Credits

+ - Cover by Daniel Żołopa
-(PDF, MOBI and EPUB download icons by <a href="http://smithsrus.com/e-book-download-icons/">Yusuke Kamiyamane and Doug Smith</a>, used under <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution License</a>.)
+ - PDF, MOBI and EPUB download icons by <a href="http://smithsrus.com/e-book-download-icons/">Yusuke Kamiyamane and Doug Smith</a>, used under <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution License</a>.